wp-plugins/wp-mylogger/README.txt

 * DEBUG	...
 Fine-grained informational events that are most useful to debug an application.
 * TRACE	Lowest	Finest-grained informational events.

-If you want put a logger in frontend, add this code in temaplate script:
+If do you want put a logger in frontend, add this code in template script:
 `<?php
 		$parameters = array(
 			My_Logger::ROLLING_MAX_FILE_SIZE	=> '1MB',